-An entirely different method may be used to examine jurisdiction-level differences in case processing time.
-Rather than analyzing cases, this method analyzes jurisdictions by constructing aggregate case processing measures for each county.
-Using the original data file, a jurisdiction-level data file was constructed that contained aggregate measures of case processing time for each county in the study, independently of the number of cases disposed.
-For example, a single aggregate measure for median days to disposition was calculated for each jurisdiction whether that measure summarized the processing of 100 cases or 1,000 cases.
-County-aggregate variables included the total number of formally handled delinquency cases, the number of cases that were detained, adjudicated, etc. Aggregate measures of case processing time included the mean and median days from referral to disposition for all cases, the percentage of all cases that required more than 90 days to complete, the mean and median days for detained cases, adjudicated cases, and so on.
+Using the original data file, a jurisdiction-level data file was constructed that contained aggregate measures of case processing time for each county in the study, independently of the number of cases disposed by each county.
+In other words, aggregate variables were created for all jurisdictions whether those variables summarized the processing of 100 cases or 1,000 cases.
+The county-aggregate variables included the total number of delinquency cases disposed in the jurisdiction, the number of cases that were detained, adjudicated, etc. Aggregate measures of case processing time included mean and median days from referral to disposition for all cases, mean and median days for detained cases, adjudicated cases, and so on.
 Using these aggregate measures, the analysis was able to explore jurisdictional differences in case processing time while controlling for caseload size.
+12

-Among all sample jurisdictions, the median disposition time for petitioned delinquency cases ranged from 1 day to 218 days.
-The average median was 67 days (table 5.3).
-Jurisdictions with the largest populations had the highest average median.
-Among all counties with populations greater than 200,000, the average median disposition time for petitioned cases was 85 days, compared with an average of 68 days for counties between 60,000 and 200,000 in population, and 55 days for counties with populations under 60,000.
-In all categories except adjudicated and detained cases, the average median processing time increased consistently with county population.
+Among all sample jurisdictions, median disposition times for petitioned delinquency cases ranged from 1 day to 204 days.
+The average median was 60 days (table 5.3).
+Jurisdictions with the largest caseloads had the highest average median.
+Among all counties with that handled more than 150 petitioned cases per year, the average median disposition time for petitioned cases was 71 days, compared with 54 days among all counties with annual caseloads of 50 to 150.